TheKaterTot/quantified-self-api/README.md

 Clone down this repo, cd into the directory, and run npm install.

+To set up your DB, knex migrate:latest.

 To run the tests, npm test.
+(Note: Some of the tests use Selenium, which requires FireFox 46 to run correctly).

 ### Using the quantified-self-api ###